Living with anxiety can be very tiring.

 There are a few types of talk therapy that we recommend for anxiety issues:

-- Existential Therapy focuses in helping clients to reconnect with their meanings in the face of anxiety.
+- Existential therapy- specializes in helping clients to reconnect with their meanings in the face of anxiety.
 See our article on ‘There is no one way to live’ for more information about this kind of therapy.

-Specialising in providing existential therapy to those going through major transitions in life.
-Individual and group therapy available.
+Specialising in providing individual and group therapy services to those who are going through major transitions in life.

 Samaritans of Singapore (SOS)